awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/controlling-access.md

 For more information about allowing other AWS services to access your AWS resources, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.

-To learn how to grant Kinesis Data Firehose access to an Amazon ES cluster in another account, see [Cross\-Account Delivery to an Amazon ES Destination](#cross-account-delivery-es)\.
+To learn how to grant Kinesis Data Firehose access to an OpenSearch Service cluster in another account, see [Cross\-Account Delivery to an OpenSearch Service Destination](#cross-account-delivery-es)\.

-## Grant Kinesis Data Firehose Access to an Amazon ES Destination in a VPC<a name="using-iam-es-vpc"></a>
+## Grant Kinesis Data Firehose Access to an OpenSearch Service Destination in a VPC<a name="using-iam-es-vpc"></a>

-If your Amazon ES domain is in a VPC, make sure you give Kinesis Data Firehose the permissions that are described in the previous section\.
-In addition, you need to give Kinesis Data Firehose the following permissions to enable it to access your Amazon ES domain's VPC\.
+If your OpenSearch Service domain is in a VPC, make sure you give Kinesis Data Firehose the permissions that are described in the previous section\.
+In addition, you need to give Kinesis Data Firehose the following permissions to enable it to access your OpenSearch Service domain's VPC\.
 + `ec2:DescribeVpcs`
 + `ec2:DescribeVpcAttribute`
 + `ec2:DescribeSubnets`